LIVING THE CATHOLIC FAITH IN THE 3RD MILLENIUM

 The Ascension of the Lord - Waiting for the Spirit

+They had gone through some tough times.
+They watched their Lord and Master betrayed, arrested and executed.
+This brought them to the edge of despair.
+They had heard from others that He indeed had risen, but still they doubted and were afraid.
 Then, finally, they experienced His risen presence for themselves in utter joy.
 They felt that they were now ready to get on with the business of proclaiming the Good News.

 Instead they are told to "wait for the promise of the Father."
+This had to be another upheaval of emotions for the disciples.

-The disciples are told - as are we - to stop a moment, take a breath, and wait for God' promise to be fulfilled.
-It's a difficult lesson to learn that this will come at God's timing and not one's own.
-They are to break free of their limited view, their prejudices and tendency to misinterpret the meaning of Jesus' life.
-They will, he says, have to be, "my witnessers in Jerusalem, throughout Judea and Samaria and to the ends of the earth."
-For all of this they will need help.
-So they must acknowledge their dependence on God and wait, patiently and hopefully.
-Waiting on the Spirit is a reversal of their usual mode of operating.
+Truth be told, the disciples really weren't ready to go off spreading the news of his resurrection.
+The disciples are told to stop a moment, take a breath, and wait for God's promise to be fulfilled.
+That's a difficult lesson to learn.
+God's promise will come at God's timing and not one's own.
+They need to break free of their limited view, their prejudices and their tendency to misinterpret the meaning of Jesus' life.
+For all of this to happen they will need help.
+They must acknowledge their dependence on God (and one another) and wait patiently and hopefully.
+Waiting for the Spirit is a reversal of their usual mode of operating.